Bees are vital to pollination.

 Africanized Honey Bee – The Africanized honey bee looks like the European honey bee.
 Though un-noticeably smaller in size, the Africanized honey bees are very protective of their home and can attack to defend it in great numbers.
 They may stay aggressive for days after being disturbed.
 They become aggravated by loud noises, and vibrations and are provoked by certain smells such as fresh cut grass, bananas and the breath of mammals.

-When Bees become a nuisance our Bee a Control Service will resolve the problem.
+When bees become a nuisance or dangerous to humans, our Bee Control Service will resolve the problem.